What is a weed?

 These principles are the foundation or basis for the development of the various methods of weed control and management.
 A number of methods are developed to control weeds based on these principles.

 Stop weeds from contaminating an area.
-As much as possible, this preventive measure is most effective means of weed control.
+As much as possible, this preventive measure is the most effective means of weed control.
 You can accomplish this by;

 - Making sure new weed seeds are not carried in contaminated crops seeds, feed and/or machinery.